Goliath Season 3: A Means to an End

 So, is Goliath Season 3 a piece of class action or just a slice of soggy toast?

-Once I adjusted to the weirdness, I enjoyed the cleverly-interweaving story with all the little pieces coming together like a satisfying jigsaw puzzle.
-Once complete, you can then peel off layer after layer of the story’s construction back to Seasons 1 and 2 and link some seemingly unconnected past events.
+Once I adjusted to the weirdness, I enjoyed the interweaving story with all the pieces coming together like a satisfying jigsaw puzzle (or killer Sudoku, if you’re like me).
+Once complete, you can then peel off layer after layer of the story’s construction back to the previous seasons and link some seemingly unconnected characters and past events.

 Goliath Season 3: The weird and the wonderful.
 The last person you'll see before you die is you.